 No doubt 3D has revolutionized the cinema experience.
-Avatar was the highest-grossing movie of all time.
+Since Avatar (the good one, not the M. Night Shyamalan train wreck) was released in 2009, 3D has come back to movies in a very big way.
 Every week, a new 3D movie hits the box office.
 What does all this mean for the future of 3D projectors and home theater?

 3D Projectors, A Brief History

-3D-ready projectors entered the market in 2008.
-They were designed mainly for educational purposes.
+3D movies may have been around since the early 1900s, but 3D-ready home theater projectors didn't enter the market until 2008.
+And those were designed mainly for educational purposes.
 Think of how cool 11th grade geometry would have been if you could have seen parallelograms and isosceles triangles rotated in the third dimension.

-But these projectors were only 720p, and since they didn't have an HDMI input, could only receive content from a PC through a VGA or DVI cable, reducing the image quality to a lousy 480i.
+These early model 3D projectors were only 720p, and since they didn't have an HDMI input, could only receive content from a PC through a VGA or DVI cable, reducing the image quality to an acceptable, but not great, 480i.

 See our full selection of 1080p 3D projectors for home theater »